 For a function $f$ and model $M$, given instruction-response pairs $(q_i, a_i)$ in set $S$ and denoting a response truncated after token $k$ as $a^k_i$, we collect internal representations for the experimental and reference sets:

-where Rep represents the representation obtaining operation, $[-1]$ denotes the last token representation of $a^k$, and $A^{\pm}_f$ are the resulted activations consist of individual vectors.
+where Rep denotes the representation obtaining operation, $[-1]$ is the last token representation of $a^k$, and $A^{\pm}_f$ are the resulted activations consist of individual vectors.

-Our goal is to learn a linear model to predict the direction of the function $A^{\pm}_f$ based on internal representations.
-Specifically, we apply PCA~\citep{mackiewicz1993principal} in an unsupervised manner to pairwise difference vectors, deriving the first principal component $v_f$ (referred to as the probe) to identify function direction in the model's responses.
-Equation \ref{eq:RepE} is applied at each layer of $M$ to derive layer-wise probes which are then used to interact with the LLM's representations to monitor and control its behavior.
+The goal is to learn a linear model to predict the direction of the function $A^{\pm}_f$ based on internal representations.
+Specifically, we apply PCA~\citep{mackiewicz1993principal} in an unsupervised manner to pairwise difference vectors, deriving the first principal component $v_f$ (referred to as the {\em probe}) to identify function directions in the representation space.
+Equation (\ref{eq:RepE}) is applied at each layer of $M$ to derive layer-wise probes which are then used to interact with the LLM's representations to monitor and control its behavior.